 Welcome to the second and final entry in our series about the importance of frequent dental visits.
 As we covered last week, lots of us don’t go nearly as often as we should, potentially opening us up to a whole range of issues with our dental health.
-This week, we’re talking about gum disease, X-rays and lymph node checks.
+Here are some of the most important reasons to regularly see your dentist:

 As we mentioned last week, plaque and tartar buildup is a possibility that sadly even the most disciplined of tooth-brushers amongst us are vulnerable to!
 Plaque forms in the bits of your mouth you can’t reach, which if not treated in time can harden into tartar; the main cause of gum disease.
 Your gum health is a major part of your overall dental health.
 Gum disease – otherwise known as gingivitis – causes an infection at the point where the gum is connected to the tooth, which makes the gum pull away.